cloudfoundry/docs-bosh/content/blobstore-agent-password-rotation.md

 ```

 * Deploy director without the old user in the `additional_users` section of blobstore properties.
-* Since the new user name is `agent-new`, from now one you have to deploy the Director with the ops file `rename-default-agent-user.yml`.
+* Since the new user name is `agent-new`, from now on you have to deploy the Director with the ops file `rename-default-agent-user.yml`.

 ### Optional steps: